 If you’re traveling by car, turn on Google Maps and begin your journey.

-The chapel has its own car park, which is free for visitors.
+The chapel has a car park, which is free for visitors.
 However, spaces may fill up during peak times, so please arrive early.

 By Bike